Clothes, phone belonging to missing teen found at Randolph reservoir

 RANDOLPH, MA (WHDH) - Authorities on Tuesday found clothing and a cellphone belonging to a missing teenager along the shoreline at a reservoir in Randolph.

+Police say they are searching for Christopher Defreitas, 16, who disappeared from his home around 8 p.m.

-Though no foul play is suspected in his disappearance, police have an all out search underway.
-They are focused on Great Pond, which is the upper section of the reservoir.
+Though no foul play is suspected in his disappearance, police have an all out search underway in the Great Pond area, which is the upper section of the reservoir.

 Investigators set up a command post on Pond Street, right at the Randolph-Braintree line.
 Dozens of state and local officers are involved in the search.